-- Cover the dish in foil and bake for 30 minutes.
+- Cover the dish in foil and bake for 30 minutes in the preheated 400ºF oven.
 Serve hot or divide into individual portions and refrigerate.

 The equipment section above contains affiliate links to products we use and love.
 As an Amazon Associate I earn from qualifying purchases.

 Begin boiling water for the noodles.
 While you’re waiting for the water to boil, prepare the lasagna filling.
 Thaw and squeeze dry the spinach.
 I literally take the whole clump in both hands (clean hands!) and squeeze the living day lights out of it.
 Combine the “dry” spinach ina bowl with the egg, ricotta, mozzarella, parmesan, salt and pepper.